Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 feet view of two men on a box jump

 Box jumps are a fast exercise movement and require a lot of explosive lift off the floor.
-They develop your body's type II muscle fibers, the kind needed for quick, explosive movements.
+They develop your body's type II muscle fibers needed for quick, explosive movements.

-You can probably imagine yourself doing a box jump even if you've never tried explaining or thinking about it.
-And a lot of things can happen, including shin scrapes from slipping off the front of a box.
+You can probably imagine yourself doing a box jump, even if you've never tried explaining or thinking about it.
+And many things can happen, including shin scrapes from slipping off the front of a box.

 Hip, Feet, And Knee Placement Before, During, And After A Box Jump